Brendan Donovan Player Props: Cardinals vs. Braves

-After going 0-for-5 with an RBI in his most recent game, Brendan Donovan and the St. Louis Cardinals face the Atlanta Braves (who will start Dylan Dodd) at 7:45 PM ET on Tuesday.
+After going 1-for-1 in his last game, Brendan Donovan and the St. Louis Cardinals face the Atlanta Braves (who will start Bryce Elder) at 1:15 PM ET on Wednesday.

-In his last game he had a hitless performance (0-for-5 with an RBI) against the Braves.
+He reached base in his only plate appearance in his most recent appearance against the Braves.

 Brendan Donovan Game Info & Props vs. the Braves